tamunoibi/Algorithm/journal.md

 5. THINGS THAT I AM LOOKING FORWARD TO ............................................................

 A. Having a stable income.
-Making B.5million a month
+Making 5million a month
-B. Looking hot and sexy and waring open back dress.
+B. Looking hot and sexy and wearing an open back dress.
 And sexy gym clothes
 C. Having a tech institute.
 Or being a tech founder in other form like having a tech agency where I get jobs and outsource to developers
 D. Being surrounded by friends and love
 E. Going to the US
 F. Reading love stories and novel
-G. becoming very dedicated and deciplined to my fitness
+G. becoming very dedicated and disciplined to my fitness
-H. Being happily married to a loving, caring, faithful man with.
-Added bonus half caste children
+H. Being happily married to a loving, caring, faithful man.
+Added bonus half-caste children
 I. Living out my purpose
-J. I would love to get a house and an investment and making passive income
+J. I would love to get a house and an investment and make a passive income
-K. I would love to have a training center & reserch institute as my own contribution to the industry.
+K. I would love to have a training centre & research institute as my own contribution to the industry.

 6. PAST THINGS THAT HAPPENED THAT I CAN NOT CHANGE ............................................................